 Lowering call volumes

 With incredibly efficient routing offered by AI and speech recognition technology, more customers will access a range of self-service options in one simple step after stating their reason for calling.
-Ultimately, implementing self-service IVR reduces the number of calls reaching agents because it manages to contain more calls entirely within the IVR, giving agents extra time to focus on other priorities.
+Ultimately, implementing self-service IVR reduces the number of calls reaching agents, known as IVR deflection, because it manages to contain more calls entirely within the IVR, giving agents extra time to focus on other priorities.

 Building a stronger brand image